Convex Hulls, Triangulations, and Voronoi Diagrams of Planar Point Sets on the Congested Clique: An -round Algorithm for Convex Hull on Congested Clique

 {\em Output}: The bridge between $H'_{\ell}$ and $H'_m.$ Moreover, all points in the upper-hull subsequence held in the nodes $\ell$ and $m$ placed under the bridge are marked as not qualifying for the convex hull of $S.$

-\begin{enumerate} \item If $H'_{\ell}$ or $H'_m$ has at most two vertices then determine the bridge between $H'_{\ell}$ and $H'_m$, e.g., by binary search.
-Next, mark all the points in the upper-hull subsequence between the endpoints of the found bridge that are assigned to the nodes $\ell$ or $m$ as not qualifying for vertices of the upper hull of $S$ and stop. \item Determine a median $m_1$ of $H'_{\ell}$ and a median $m_2$ of $H'_m$. \item If the straight line passing through $m_1$ and $m_2$ is a supporting line for both $H'_{\ell}$ and $H'_m$ then mark all the points in the upper-hull subsequence between $m_1$ and $m_2$ that are assigned to the nodes $\ell$ or $m$ as not qualifying for vertices of the upper hull of $S$ and stop.
+\begin{enumerate} \item If $H'_{\ell}$ or $H'_m$ has at most two vertices then compute the bridge between $H'_{\ell}$ and $H'_m$ by sending the at most two vertices from $\ell$ to $m$ or {\em vice versa}, computing the bridge locally at $m$ or $\ell$, respectively, and sending back the bridge segment from $\ell$ to $m$ or {\em vice versa}, respectively.
+Next, mark all the points in the upper-hull subsequence between the endpoints of the found bridge that are assigned to the nodes $\ell$ or $m$ as not qualifying for vertices of the upper hull of $S$ and stop. \item Find a median $m_1$ of $H'_{\ell}$ and a median $m_2$ of $H'_m$. \item If the straight line passing through $m_1$ and $m_2$ is a supporting line for both $H'_{\ell}$ and $H'_m$ then mark all the points in the upper-hull subsequence between $m_1$ and $m_2$ that are assigned to the nodes $\ell$ or $m$ as not qualifying for vertices of the upper hull of $S$ and stop.